-Your recycling boxes, blue bag for paper, food bin and wheeled bin or seagull proof bag need to be placed at the boundary of your property so easily accessible from the highway by 6am on your collection day.
+Your recycling boxes, blue bag for paper, food bin and wheeled bin or seagull proof bag need to be placed at the boundary of your property so easily accessible from the adopted public highway by 6am on your collection day.
 We may need to vary the times of collection so please make sure that you don’t put it out late.
+Recycling and waste containers must not be left or stored on the highway or footpath between scheduled collections.
+Only bins and containers provided by Torbay Council/SWISCo will be emptied, to ensure that they meet the required standards for safe and efficient collection.

 Each property is supplied with two recycling boxes which are emptied weekly.
 Please make sure that your recycling is separated into the correct box.
 You can request new stickers to show you what should go into each of the boxes.